Trump's pick for defense secretary took tough stands on Russia on Thursday

-President-elect Donald Trump's pick for defense secretary made it clear Thursday that he believes Russia is no friend to the U.S., calling the country a "principle threat."
+President-elect Donald Trump's pick for defense secretary made it clear Thursday that he believes Russia is no friend to the U.S., calling the country a "principal threat."

 "Russia...is an adversary in key areas," James "Mad Dog" Mattis told the Senate Armed Services Committee.
 "I'm all for engagement, but we also have to recognize reality and what Russia is up to."